Hearing

 Infant Hearing Services

 Oak Valley Health is the lead agency for the Tri-Regional Infant Hearing Program.
-The Hospital partners with agencies to deliver services across the Tri-Region.
+The Hospital partners with other agencies to deliver services across the Tri-Region area.

 Toll free: 1-888-703-5437 (select option 4 for Infant Hearing)